Ontario Economic Growth Strategy

 - The United Nations Convention on the Rights of Persons with Disabilities (PDF)

-- Government of Canada Standard on Web Accessibility: Specifications accessibility standard requirement guidelines for all government of Canada departments
+- Government of Canada Standard on Web Accessibility: Specifications accessibility standard requirement guidelines

 - Ontario Blind Persons' Rights Act, R.S.O.
 1990, c.
 B.7

 - Policy on ableism and discrimination based on disability - Ontario Human Rights Commission

 - The Accessibility Directorate of Ontario (ADO), responsible for enforcement and training of the AODA

 - Accessibility for Ontarians with Disabilities Act (AODA) 2005, Chapter 11

 - Ontario Education Act, R.S.O.
 1990, Chapter E.2